 H.E.
-Governor Susan Kihika was elected the Governor of Nakuru County during the Kenyan General Elections on 9th August 2022.
+Governor Susan Kihika, EGH, was elected the Governor of Nakuru County during the Kenyan General Elections on 9th August 2022.
 She assumed office on 25th August after taking the oath of office.

-Prior to her election as Governor, Susan Kihika served as the second Nakuru County Senator.
-She held the post from August 2017 to August 2022 when the term of the 3rd Kenyan Senate came to an end.
+Before becoming Governor, Susan Kihika served as the second Nakuru County Senator.
+She held the post from August 2017 to August 2022 when the term of the 3rd Kenyan Senate ended.
 As a Senator, Susan Kihika served as the Majority Whip for two years and was a member of the Senate Labour Committee until the end of her term.

 As Senator, she carried out her oversight and representation role, always on the frontline lobbying for the rights of those she represented.